-In autumn 2012, the universities, universities of applied sciences and universities of teacher education in Switzerland together founded swissuniversities, paving the way for the merger of the rectors' conferences that existed at the time – CRUS, KFH and COHEP (Statutes swissuniversities (german, french).
+In autumn 2012, the universities, universities of applied sciences and arts and universities of teacher education in Switzerland together founded swissuniversities, paving the way for the merger of the rectors' conferences that existed at the time – CRUS, KFH and COHEP (Statutes swissuniversities (german, french).

 The rectors' conference has the following bodies:

 - University-specific chambers

 - General Secretariat